mimi-neoki/Robolution/README.md

 We will continue to develop the work started in AMD Robotics Hackathon 2025
 https://github.com/mimi-neoki/AMD_Robotics_Hackathon_2025_Revolution

-We are used smolvla and dual SO-101 arms.
+We used smolvla and dual SO-101 arms.

 <img src="assets/IMG_0982.png" width=400>